The Quiet Return

 That's not a productivity story: that's a freedom story.

-Not in the abstract.
-Concretely.
-The parent who sits on the floor with building blocks while mentally drafting an email.
-Who reads a bedtime story while thinking about a server that's acting up.
-The body is there.
-The mind is at the office.
+Think concretely about what this means for a parent.
+The one who sits on the floor with building blocks while mentally drafting an email, who reads a bedtime story while thinking about a server that's acting up.
+The body is there, but the mind is at the office.

 This is what nobody talks about when they talk about work-life balance.
 It's not about hours.
 You can work six hours a day and still never be fully present for the other eighteen.
 Presence isn't a schedule problem.
 It's an attention problem.